 In the world today, we are taught that everyone's opinion is equal and should be valued.
 Here, we see that even those that reject God are free to speak but we are told to not listen to what they have to say because it comes from the spirit of antichrist and is of the world.
 We are in this world but it is not our home and we are not of this world.

-We are from God, and whoever knows God listens to us; but whoever is not from God does not listen to us.
-This is how we recognize the Spirit of truth and the spirit of falsehood.
+We are from God.
+Whoever knows God listens to us; whoever is not from God doesn't listen to us.
+This is how we distinguish the Spirit of truth from the spirit of error.

 We proclaim the very Word of God and those that He has called listen and understand through the power of the Holy Spirit.
 Those that do not listen are not called by God and follow a spirit of falsehood.
 We know that all lies (falsehood) come from Satan who is the father of lies.